rickysahu/mpngen/README.md

 # questions

-Privacy: How this technology accesses other data
-[If yes] Here is how you can check your settings, including permissions set as a default...No
+* "Privacy: How this technology accesses other data [If yes] Here is how you can check your settings, including permissions set as a default...No"
+What does this last part "including permissions set as a default...No" mean?

+* Is the privacy policy mentioned in "Some of the health data we collect as part of this ...
+Read our HIPAA Notice of Privacy Practices [embed link or popup] for more information." the same privacy policy collected by the [Link to full privacy policy] ?